kencx/homelab/LOG.md

 ## Work log

+### 14/04/23
+- Added mkdocs static documentation on Github Pages.
+This will be selfhosted in the future.
+- Added ability to configure the version of Hashicorp software being installed in `common`.
+Default versions are set for the role, allowing a minimum supported version to be defined.

 ### 04/04/23
 - Created `issue_cert` role to issue custom certificate from configured Vault roles.
 It also optionally adds a template stanza to consul-template.
 This role is useful for registering Nomad and Vault to Consul for integration.
 - Take note that Ansible auth certificate must be renewed with Terraform.
-I should created a separate Terraform policy and auth token to perform this action.
+I should have created a separate Terraform policy and auth token to perform this action.

 ### 29/03/23